-Shortcuts: SpO2-pulse oximetry, rSO2-regional cerebral oximetry
+Shortcuts: SpO2-pulse oxymetry, rSO2-regional cerebral oxymetry

 Monitoring of cerebral oxygen saturation presents a window for the processes running on cellular level in that actual moment.
-Near-infrared spectroscopy (NIRS) as a method monitors the changes of cerebral oxygen which is a result of mechanic and hemodynamic processes.

-McCarthy in his investigation in 2009 [17] used three month Glasgow Outcome Score (GOS) that revealed clinically meaningful 18% benefit in patients undergoing cerebral oxygen monitoring and optimization.
+Near infrared spectroscopy (NIRS) as a method monitors the changes of cerebral oxygen which is result of mechanic and hemodynamic processes.
+McCarthy in his investigation in 2009 [17] revealed that results from three month Glasgow Outcome Score (GOS) is clinically meaningful as 18% benefit in patients undergoing cerebral oxygen monitoring and optimization.

 According to data obtained in several patients we noticed that any changes in hemodynamic profile directly influenced the regional cerebral oxygen saturation.
-In four patients we observed values higher than 15 % and more from the basal ones which correlated with more unfavorable outcome in terms of neurologic sequels.
+In four patients we have higher values of 15 % and more from basal ones which correlate with more unfavorable outcome in terms of neurologic sequels.
 Decreased values of rSO2 in our cases were rectified with several simple interventions [18].
-Some of these interventions were: correct head position in neutral position enabling permanent drainage of venous circulation from the brain; decrease cerebral metabolism with deeper sedation; decrease body temperature as a protective measure, increase oxygen delivery associated with increase in FiO2, increase cerebral blood flow, increase PaCO2 to normal values, increase blood pressure using inotropes and increase hematocrit value by giving red blood cells.
+Some of these interventions were: correct head position in neutral position enabling permanent drainage of venous circulation from the brain; decreasing the cerebral metabolism with deeper sedation; decreasing the body temperature as protective measure, increasing the oxygen delivery associated with increasing the FiO2, increasing the cerebral blood flow, increasing the PaCO2 to normal values, increasing the blood pressure using inotropes and increasing the hematocrit value with giving red blood cell.

-Decrease of rSO2 under the critical value of 20% occurred in one patient who died after 24 hours, but a more warning sign were the changes in the values higher than 15% and more from the basal ones, which occurred in three patients.
-Using simple interventions we successfully returned the values of rSO2 to almost basal ones [19].
+Decreasing of rSO2 under the critical value of 20% occurred in one patient who died after 24 hour, but much more warning sign was moment of changes in the values higher than 15% and more from basal ones which occurred in three patients.
+With simple interventions we successfully returned the values of rSO2 to almost basal ones [19].

-Decreased mean arterial pressure (MAP) was the most prominent cause for decreased rSO2 in our patients.
-This indicates the importance of maintaining stable hemodynamics in patients with TBI.
-It corresponds with the randomized blind study of Murkin et al. [20] who investigated 200 patients undergoing coronary bypass surgery.
-They found that monitoring of cerebral rSO2 by NIRS permitted earlier detection and treatment of systemic events causing cerebral desaturation.
+In our cases parameter which was most prominent cause for decreased rSO2 was decreased mean arterial pressure (MAP).
+This indicates of essential matter is to maintain the stable hemodynamic in patients with TBI.
+It corresponds with randomized blinded study of Murkin et al. [20] who investigated 200 patients undergoing coronary bypass surgery and found that monitoring cerebral rSO2 by NIRS permitted earlier detection and treatment of systemic events causing cerebral desaturation.
 The most frequent interventions in this study were increasing mean arterial blood pressure, increasing pump flow, and correction of hypocapnia.

-Normalizing the cerebral oxygen saturation as cause that can initiate severe secondary brain injuries is a beneficial step for optimized management of patients with traumatic brain injury.
+Normalizing the cerebral oxygen saturation as cause which can initiate severe secondary brain injuries is beneficial step for optimized management of patient with traumatic brain injury.

-By analyzing the results obtained by now we can conclude that NIRS signals of cerebral hypoxygenation reacted first to mean arterial pressure changes.
+Through analysis from results up to now we can conclude that NIRS signals of cerebral hypooxygenation reacted first to mean arterial pressure changes.
 Aggressive approach in maintaining stabile hemodynamic profile leads to optimized cerebral oxygenation.
-Monitoring the regional oxygen saturation influenced by several factors is an important step in a forehanded detection of adverse secondary brain injuries.
-NIRS technology as a monitoring system has potential diagnostic value and enables right therapeutic decisions and consequently better prognosis in TBI.
+Monitoring the regional oxygen saturation influenced by several factors is important step for forehanded detection of adverse secondary brain injuries.
+NIRS technology as monitoring system has potential to have diagnostic value and enable right therapeutic decisions and consequently better prognosis in TBI.
 Continued study of the benefits of cerebral oxygen monitoring is warranted.